tshino/softcam/README.md

 - Visual Studio 2019 (installed with Desktop development with C++ and Windows 10 SDK)

-Open `softcam.sln`, choose configuration `Release`, and build the solution.
+Open `softcam.sln`, choose the configuration `Release` and the platform `x64`, and build the solution.

 If it successfully builds, you will get the DLL `softcam.dll` in the `dist/bin/x64` directory.
 The header and the import libraries will also be put into the `dist` directory.

+Note: The DLL `softcam.dll` built above is a 64-bit DLL file.
+In order to support 32-bit camera applications as well, you should build 32-bit `softcam.dll` too by choosing the platform `Win32`.
+The 32-bit DLL file will be put in the `dist/bin/Win32` directory.

 ## Examples

-There are two examples in the `examples` direcotry.
+There are two examples in the `examples` directory.
 One is for installation/uninstallation of the library to users' systems.
 The other is a demo of the usage of this library.

 Before you run the demo you need to install the library to your system so that camera applications can detect it.
 So you need to build and run both examples.
 The steps are as follows.

-1. Open `examples/softcam_installer/softcam_installer.sln`, choose configuration `Release` and build the solution.
-Then you will get `softcam_installer.exe` in `examples/softcam_installer/x64/Release` directory.
+1. Open `examples/softcam_installer/softcam_installer.sln`, choose configuration `Release` and the platform `x64`, and build the solution.
+    - You will get `softcam_installer.exe` in `examples/softcam_installer/x64/Release` directory.
 2. Then you register the DLL `softcam.dll` to your system by double-clicking the `RegisterSoftcam.bat` which is in the `examples/softcam_installer` directory.
-This batch file simply launches `softcam_installer.exe` with the path of the DLL as a command line option.
-This step, in other words installing this software, does not actually copy any files, instead, it writes the absolute path of the DLL on the registry using appropriate API.
-Note since this process requires administrator permissions, `softcam_installer.exe` will request the permissions to the user through UAC.
-You can also unregister the DLL using `UnregisterSoftcam.bat` with the same manner.
+    - This batch file simply launches `softcam_installer.exe` with the path of the DLL as a command line option.
+    - This step, in other words installing this software, does not actually copy any files, instead, it writes the absolute path of the DLL on the registry using appropriate API.
+    - Note since this process requires administrator permissions, `softcam_installer.exe` will request the permissions to the user through UAC.
+    - Note: Again, in order to support 32-bit camera applications as well, you should build the 32-bit version of `softcam_installer.exe` too by choosing the platform `Win32` in above step 1.
+And then run `RegisterSoftcam32.bat` as well to register the 32-bit DLL.
+    - You can also unregister the DLL using `UnregisterSoftcam.bat` (and `UnregisterSoftcam32.bat` for 32-bit) in the same manner.
-3. Open `examples/sender/sender.sln`, choose configuration `Release` and build the solution.
-Then you get `sender.exe` in `examples/sender/x64/Release` directory.
+3. Open `examples/sender/sender.sln`, choose configuration `Release` and platform `x64` (or `Win32` for 32-bit), and build the solution.
+    - Then you get `sender.exe` in `examples/sender/x64/Release` (or `examples/sender/Win32/Release`) directory.
 4. Run `sender.exe`.
-If it runs successfully, you will see a message '`Ok, Softcam is now active.`' in the console.
+    - If it runs successfully, you will see a message '`Ok, Softcam is now active.`' in the console.
 Now you've got a new virtual webcam running on your system.

 To see the video stream which is being produced by the `sender.exe`, you can use any camera application.
 If you don't have a preference at this moment, I recommend you to try my web application `Compare` ([https://tshino.github.io/compare/compare.html](https://tshino.github.io/compare/compare.html)).
 This is an image comparison tool written in JavaScript, and it has the capability of taking a capture from a webcam.
 Open the above link, find the camera icon appears on the sidebar, and click it.
 If it shows a different camera image or fails to connect to the camera, you may need to look at the settings of your browser.
 In most browsers, a camera icon appears on the address bar, which is a shortcut to the camera settings.
 Make sure to let the browser use the virtual camera named '`DirectShow Softcam`'.
 If it doesn't appear in the list of available cameras, try to reboot the browser (or Windows).

+Note: To support both 32-bit and 64-bit camera applications, each of the DLL `softcam.dll` of both modes must be built and installed to the system.
+Once both DLLs are installed in the system, no matter the mode in which your application is built and which type of camera applications access to the virtual camera, they can communicate and the images are streamed between them correctly.

 ## License